Acceptance rates for jobs at the FAANG tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 Proofreading and feedback

 Did you say “Yes” to every question?
 Well done!
-If you’ve used all the tips in this article, then your resume should be in good condition and will give you a fighting chance of getting that interview.
+If you’ve used all the tips in this article, then your resume should be in good condition and will give you a fighting chance of getting a job at a big tech company.

 If you're going for one of the top tech jobs, having a resume that's "fine" may not be enough.
 To get your tech resume from "fine" to "outstanding" usually requires feedback from someone who really knows their stuff - as in an ex-recruiter or manager at one of the top companies.